 Proposals were abandoned prior to recordation for unknown reasons.
+Map depicting the affected areas included in the last three proposals is provided in Attachment C.

 B. Sphere of Influence

 Calistoga's sphere includes approximately 1,669 acres, or 2.61 square miles.
 The sphere was established by the Commission in 1973 and is generally contiguous with Calistoga's incorporated boundary with the exception of including one unincorporated parcel located along Washington Street immediately south of the City.
 This parcel is approximately 5.2 acres and is owned and used by Calistoga as part of its municipal sewer system.6 There have been no amendments to Calistoga's sphere since its establishment in 1973.